Meeting the Challenges of an Ageing Workforce

 Investing in initiatives that promote flexible working arrangements can benefit both older workers and employers.
 Funders can support pilot programs and research projects that explore the effectiveness of flexible work options.
 By demonstrating the benefits of these arrangements, they can encourage more businesses to adopt flexible practices.

-Generation is a global nonprofit organization dedicated to transforming education-to-employment systems.
-By focusing on practical training and job placement, Generation addresses unemployment and helps individuals build sustainable careers.
+Generation United States is a nonprofit organization dedicated to transforming education-to-employment systems.
+By focusing on practical training and job placement, Generation United States addresses unemployment and helps individuals build sustainable careers.

-Generation offers employment programs that can provide valuable support for learners, including older and midcareer professionals.
+Generation United States offers employment programs that can provide valuable support for learners, including older and midcareer professionals.
 These programs focus on industry-relevant skills and provide hands-on experience to ensure participants are job-ready.
-By tailoring the training to the needs of specific roles, Generation helps midcareer job seekers overcome the skills gap and increase their employability.
+By tailoring the training to the needs of specific roles, Generation United States helps midcareer job seekers overcome the skills gap and increase their employability.

 Job Placement and Support